 The NCR is operated by selected district courts situated in major Polish cities and consists of three separate registers:

-- register of associations, other social and professional organisations and public health service establishments,
+- register of associations, other social and professional organisations, foundations and independent public health service establishments;

 Following entities are, among others, subject to registration in the register of entrepreneurs: commercial companies (registered partnership, limited partnership, limited joint-stock partnership, professional partnership, limited liability company, joint-stock company) as well as branch office of the foreign entrepreneurs conducting activity within the territory of Republic of Poland.